List of Edible and Beneficial Trees and Herbaceous Perennials for West Kauai Permaculture.

 Peach Palm (food starch supply and wood)

-Ulu (Breadfruit) (many varieties with slight differing seasons)
+Ulu (Breadfruit) plant in wind protected areas, interior forest. (many varieties with slight differing seasons)

 Rambutan (interior forest)

 Malabar chestnut (possibly a better medium understory tree or forest edge)

 Fruit Trees Under Storey:

 Abiu (from amazon.
 Wet and warm, but in full sun)

 Wax Jambu (Mountain Apple)

 Brazil Cherry (Surinam Cherry)

 Carambola (Star Fruit)